-Because the staff's SPRA review was completed after the final MBDBE rule was approved, the NRC staff appropriately considered the revised MBDBE rule in its SPRA staff assessment and confirmed that the conclusions in the various other staff assessments support a determination that no further regulatory requirements are required for Oconee.
+Because the staff's reviews were completed prior to when the final MBDBE rule was approved, the NRC staff, using the process discussed in the seismic binning letter (Reference 5.22), re-visited these conclusions considering the final approved MBDBE rule.
+The staff confirmed that the conclusions in the various staff assessments continue to support a determination that no further regulatory actions are required for Millstone.

 The NRC staff reviewed the information provided and, as documented in the staff assessments (References 5.9 and 5.21), concluded that the licensee provided sufficient information in response to Enclosure 1 of the 50.54(f) letter.
-The staff acknowledges that all seismic hazard reevaluation activities requested by Enclosure 1 of the 50.54(f) letter have been completed for Oconee.
+The staff acknowledges that all seismic hazard reevaluation activities requested by Enclosure 1 of the 50.54(f) letter have been completed for Millstone.
 No further information related to the reevaluated seismic hazard is required.